orbit-love/community-ruby-notion-orbit/README.md

 You can also use this package with the included CLI.
 To use the CLI pass in the required environment variables on the command line before invoking the CLI.

-To check for new event RSVPs:
+To check for new notes:

 ```bash
 $ ORBIT_API_KEY=...
 ORBIT_WORKSPACE_ID=...
 NOTION_API_KEY=...
 NOTION_DATABASE_ID=...
 NOTION_WORKSPACE_SLUG=... bundle exec notion_orbit --check-notes